ddev/ddev/docs/content/users/install/performance.md

     Consistency is a high priority for DDEV’s integration, which tries at key points to make sure everything is completely consistent and in sync.

-    The Mutagen deamon’s life cycle and sync sessions are something like this:
+    The Mutagen daemon’s life cycle and sync sessions are something like this:

     1. On `ddev start`, the Mutagen agent will be started if it’s not already running.
     2. If there’s already a sync session for the project, it’s stopped and recreated.